weidagang/tips/README.md

 tips
 ====

 `tips` is a `man` like shell command with contents synchronized with github repo.
-People usually manage knowledge with cloud-based Note tools like Evernote, You can think of `tips` as `man + Evernote` meaning integrate your notes about shell commands with a `man` like shell command.
+People usually manage knowledge with cloud-based tools like Evernote, you can think of `tips` as `man + Evernote`, that means integrating your notes about shell commands with a `man` like shell command.

 Usage
 -----